icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [OpenFace](https://cmusatyalab.github.io/openface/) - Free and open source face recognition with deep neural networks.
 * [PCV](https://github.com/jesolem/PCV) - Open source Python module for computer vision. **[Deprecated]**
 * [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognizes and manipulates faces from Python or from the command line.
-* [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container.
+* [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container. **[Deprecated]**
 * [Detectron](https://github.com/facebookresearch/Detectron) - FAIR's software system that implements state-of-the-art object detection algorithms, including Mask R-CNN.
 It is written in Python and powered by the Caffe2 deep learning framework. **[Deprecated]**
 * [detectron2](https://github.com/facebookresearch/detectron2) - FAIR's next-generation research platform for object detection and segmentation.
 It is a ground-up rewrite of the previous version, Detectron, and is powered by the PyTorch deep learning framework.
 * [albumentations](https://github.com/albu/albumentations) - А fast and framework agnostic image augmentation library that implements a diverse set of augmentation techniques.
 Supports classification, segmentation, detection out of the box.
 Was used to win a number of Deep Learning competitions at Kaggle, Topcoder and those that were a part of the CVPR workshops.